LiuXingrui/Work_Space-1/BP/README.md

  `./display <H>` prints a dense mat.

- Check script_toric.py and Makefile for more commands.
+ Check create_toric_mat.py and Makefile for more commands.

  pyplot is for ploting.

- BP_analysis.cpp will output all the messages after each iteration.
-  bptest is the executable program.
-  `./bptest  <file_name which stored a parity check matrix>  <error probability>  <number of codewords>  <max  iterations>`